sachaservan/tri-dpf/README.md

 - [ ] implement the early termination optimization
 - [ ] reduce key size by dropping one correction word
+- [ ] fastDPF needs to have final layer hashed for security

 Optimizations include: